snd/criterion/README.md

 // -> [5, 10, 12, 4, 10]
 ```

+last but not least:

-the fact that [mohair](http://github.com/snd/mohair)-queries are *sql-fragments*
+the fact that [mohair](http://github.com/snd/mohair)/[mesa](http://github.com/snd/mesa)-queries are *sql-fragments*
+allows you to model subqueries with mohair/mesa
+and then use them directly in *condition-objects*.
-makes the creation of criteria with subqueries quite elegant:
+this makes the creation of SQL-where-conditions that contain subqueries quite elegant:
 [see the examples !](#subqueries)

 ## for users of mesa and mohair